📖 Free guide: How to Teach Mindfulness & Meditation

 To illustrate, it would probably be unwise to guide a group of first-time meditators in an executive suite through thirty minutes of focused breath meditation.
 Chances are, they’ll drift off into thoughts about their inbox!
 Similarly, younger children may need a gentler introduction to the practice.

 If meditation is the focus of your teaching, you can build up to this target of 30 minutes by including several shorter meditations or experiential exercises in your sessions.
 As you move through the later sessions in your curriculum, you can then build up to longer meditations.
+Another tip is to include a little extra guided instruction in your earlier meditations.
+Doing so can help minimize time getting swept up by a wandering mind.

 How to conclude your mindfulness sessions

-Finally, it's important to mark the conclusion of your mindfulness teaching with a transition or mindful pause.
+Finally, it’s important to mark the conclusion of your mindfulness teaching with a transition or mindful pause.
 Doing so helps illustrate the benefits of mindful awareness as we transition between activities in daily life.
+Try to dedicate at least five minutes to transitioning out of your session.
+Here are a few ideas you could try:

 • A short visualization where clients picture themselves carrying out their upcoming activities in a state of peace.